 You may also want to watch:

-“It was a brilliant day, nice a sunny and we had about 6,000 to 7,000 people attended the day, and thanks go to everyone for attending, both the stall holders and the public.”
+“It was a very successful day, and thanks go to everyone for attending, both the stall holders and the public.”